SunsetQuest/BigFloat/README.md

 // Output: GetPrecision: 21
 ```

-## HiddenBits
+## GuardBits

-In BigFloat, the actual "data bits" are stored in a `BigInteger`. `BigFloat` designates the 32 least significant bits as "hidden bits."
+In BigFloat, the actual "data bits" are stored in a `BigInteger`. `BigFloat` designates the 32 least significant bits as "extra hidden guard bits."
 These bits are not generally considered precise but play a vital role in maintaining accuracy.

-### The Role of Hidden Bits
+### The Role of Guard Bits

 To help with the accuracy of the final result, BigFloat keeps some extra bits that act as an extended buffer during arithmetic operations.
 Think of them as extended precision that is partially accurate and holds the remnants of calculations.
 This might not be substantial, but it leads to a more precise outcome after several consecutive math operations.

 ### Example Illustration

-Consider the following binary addition, where the pipe character '`|`' separates precise bits from non-precision hidden-bits:
+Consider the following binary addition, where the pipe character '`|`' separates precise bits from non-precision GuardBits:
 ```
   101.01100|110011001100110011001100110011 (approximately 5.4)
 + 100.01001|100110011001100110011001100110 (approximately 4.3)